ZerBea/hcxtools/README.md

 3: x unused

-4: ap-less attack (set to 1) - no nonce-error-corrections neccessary
+4: ap-less attack (set to 1) - no nonce-error-corrections necessary

-5: LE router detected (set to 1) - nonce-error-corrections only for LE neccessary
+5: LE router detected (set to 1) - nonce-error-corrections only for LE necessary

-6: BE router detected (set to 1) - nonce-error-corrections only for BE neccessary
+6: BE router detected (set to 1) - nonce-error-corrections only for BE necessary

-7: not replaycount checked (set to 1) - replaycount not checked, nonce-error-corrections definitely neccessary
+7: not replaycount checked (set to 1) - replaycount not checked, nonce-error-corrections definitely necessary